 We find the low interpolation reporting more reasonable because this procedure is most relevant to less frequent VO2 kinetics studies.
 However, the V-slope method, one of the most common methods for determining the first ventilatory threshold, interpolates data in their original method (Beaver et al., 1986).
 Importantly, the V-slope algorithm is only part of the overall V-slope method, so it can be unclear if authors interpolated data when citing the V-slope method.
 Given this and the artificial confidence interval shrinkage, it may be prudent for future papers to specify interpolation or lack thereof.

 Most studies use one-second linear interpolation, but different time frames and styles, such as cubic interpolation, may yield different results.
-Cubic spline interpolation produces a smooth curve but may slightly “overshoot” (Zhang and Martin, 1997) measured values.
+Cubic spline interpolation produces a smooth curve but may slightly “overshoot” measured values (Zhang and Martin, 1997).
 Though likely small, we recommend authors specify the interpolation type.

-Despite a much higher percentage of papers describing at least some of their averaging methods, a third of studies neglect to document their process.
+Despite a much higher percentage of papers describing at least some of their averaging methods, a third of studies examined in this review neglect to document their process.
 Data averaging likely contributes more to the final calculated values of VO2max and other variables than do outlier removal and interpolation.
 Indeed, the research on the effect of interpolation on VO2 kinetics parameters shows that interpolation does not significantly affect the values of parameter estimates (Benson et al., 2017; Francescato et al., 2014; Francescato et al., 2015; Francescato and Cettolo, 2019).
 Although we are unaware of studies comparing the effect of outlier removal or leaving data as- is before proceeding with other calculations, the known impact of data averaging on VO2max and the inherent dampening effect of averaging on outliers itself suggests that data averaging is the most important of the three steps when the goal is to reflect the underlying whole-body metabolic rate.
 Therefore, researchers should state their gas exchange data averaging methods to improve research reproducibility and study comparisons.

 Stating averaging methods can also help correctly classify cardiorespiratory fitness against normative data.
 Research by Martin-Rincon and Calbet (2020) offers a strategy to compare two VO2max values obtained with different averaging methods.
 Without such corrections, one could misclassify cardiorespiratory fitness based on VO2max if VO2max were calculated with a suﬀiciently different sampling interval than that used to generate the normative data.
 Im- portantly, the normative data offered by the American College of Sports Medicine (Pescatello, 2014, table 4.9, pp. 88-93) is based on a regression of VO2 vs. time-to-exhaustion using a modified Balke protocol and equations developed from Pollock et al. (1982) and Pollock et al. (1976) (Cooper Institute, personal communication, 9/2021), rather than directly measured.
 The system used create the regression for males (Pollock et al., 1976) and females (Pollock et al., 1982) averaged the data every minute and every 30-seconds, respectively.
 Given that, stating the averaging methods used may allow for better comparisons to normative data.